 In this edition of Stories of Addiction Recovery, Brianna opens up about her experience as a highly functioning alcoholic and how she got her life back through treatment and sobriety.

-I didn’t know that I had a problem, because I was functional
+I didn’t know I had a problem because I was functional.

 I didn’t know that I had a problem.
 I thought that I was a social drinker.
-Until it got to the point where I was drinking every day almost.
-I used my career in healthcare as an excuse where I thought, “well, if I’m helping other people, I’m ok”.
-I can continue to function, go to work, and then I can leave work and I can drink.
+Until it got to the point where I was drinking almost every day.
+I used my career in healthcare as an excuse where I thought, “Well if I’m helping other people, I’m ok”.
+I can continue to function, go to work, and then I can leave work, and I can drink.

 They picked me up and put me back together

-Watch the full video:If you or a loved one is struggling with a drug or alcohol addiction, please call our helpline at 855.712.7784 .
+Watch Brianna’s Addiction Recovery Story:If you or a loved one is struggling with a drug or alcohol addiction, please call our helpline at 855.712.7784 .
 We can help.